 A Cat S vehicle should have some degree of structural damage, however this does not necessarily mean that the damage is signifcant.
-A vehicle may have been deem uneconomical to repair and the structural damage is a minor part of the overall cross.
+A vehicle may have been deem uneconomical to repair and the structural damage is a minor part of the overall cost.
 Please see the diagram indicating the structural areas.

 Of course the Cat S marker may also have been applied following significant structural impact that requires essential replacement rather than repair.
 A qualified indepentent engineer will be able to identify the area of damage and nature of repairs carried out.

 A Cat N vehicle has been assessed by an appropriately qualified person (AQP) and deemed safe to repair.
 The insurer has decided not to repair the vehicle and there should be no structural damaged sustained to the vehicle.
 Our qualified engineers carry out pre purchase inspections for Cat N vehicles to confirm no structural damage has been sustained and also confirm the method of repair and nature of the damaged sustained.

 In addition to accident damage a Cat N vehicle may have been subject to theft, fire or flood damage.
 Whilst no structural damage should be present steering, suspension and vehicle safety systems like airbags may have been affected.